Virginia Law of Self Defense

 In Virginia and many other states, self-defense is all about proportions.
 Your actions must be proportional to the assailant’s actions.
+A person “shall not, except in extreme cases, endanger human life or do great bodily harm.”
 The Virginia Court of Appeals has put it best when they said:

 “… the amount of force used to defend oneself must not be excessive and must be reasonable in relation to the perceived threat.”

 Stated simply, what we take away from this is this: you probably can’t just shoot someone for punching you in the face and call it self-defense under VA law.

 You must also be able to articulate to the court that the assailant acted in a threatening manner as to your safety or life.
 It is not enough to just say that you feared him; the details of the threat are of ultimate importance.
 For this reason, it is in your best interest to only make a statement to the police under an attorney’s advice and supervision.

 Under Virginia law, lone fear that a person intends to inflict serious bodily injury onto you, however well-grounded in your mind, will not warrant killing such person if the fear is unaccompanied by any overt act indicating such intention.

 “I thought he would shoot me.”

 “He was holding a gun in his right arm, pointing it at me, and I thought he was going to shoot me.”

 The jury may also find that you were “at fault” for the conflict with the alleged assailant and contributed to the conflict in such a way as to be responsible for it.
 Virginia also has a strange requirement where you must announce a “desire for peace” before using deadly force if you had some part in bringing about the initial fight.

 This is why self-defense is tricky in Virginia – it will be up to the jury to decide if you met all of the requirements if you invoke this defense.
 You won’t really know until after you are tried.